sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 ## Concert Announcement
-On 21 September 2019, IU announced during her 11th Anniversary Fan Meeting in Korea that she would be having a 'Love, Poem' concert tour and Singapore once again was one of the destination.
-We were overjoyed to find out that IU had kept her promise from the 2018 concert to meet Singaenas again in 2019!
+On 21 September 2019, IU announced during her 11th Anniversary Fan Meeting in Korea that she would be having a 'Love, Poem' concert tour and Singapore once again was one of the destinations.
 So once again, concert fan support planning starts...

 [iMe SG](https://www.facebook.com/imesingapore/){:target="_blank"} is the organiser for the 2019 'Love, Poem' concert in Singapore.
 We worked closely with iMe SG to ensure a smooth fan support for the concert.
 <br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/photos/a.365045247004229/1369657343209676/){:target="_blank"}</i>

-Due to overwhelming response during the ticketing sale on the 7 December concert, an additional day of concert has been added on 6 December!
+Due to an overwhelming response during the ticketing sale on the 7 December concert, an additional day of concert was added for 6 December!
 <br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/posts/1388642837977793){:target="_blank"}</i>

 ## Fan Support Fund Raising
 After the initial fan support planning, we started a fund raising campaign to raise funds for the various fan support projects.
-Donors of SGD$50 will receive a random chibi IU keychain.
-Donors of SGD$100 and above will receive a set of 4 [IU chibi keychains](https://www.facebook.com/sgheartiu/posts/1381289105379833){:target="_blank"} as well as other perks.
+Donors of SGD$50 received a random chibi IU keychain.
+Donors of SGD$100 and above received a set of 4 [IU chibi keychains](https://www.facebook.com/sgheartiu/posts/1381289105379833){:target="_blank"} as well as other perks.

-Due to the sudden additional day of concert, we extended our fan support deadline as we required additional fundings to support both days.
-In the 46 days of fan support duration, we raised over SGD$7000!
+In total, we raised over SGD$7000!
 Thank you Singaenas for contributing so generously to our fan support!
-<br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/photos/a.365045247004229/1372723392903071/){:target="_blank"}</i>
+<br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/posts/1397122273796516){:target="_blank"}</i>

 Please feel free to view our fan support spending report <a href="/assets/files/fundsreport-concert-2019.pdf" target="_blank">here</a>.